 - Presence of folding helpers, chaperones, oxidizing agents

 and should therefore be evaluated for optimization.
-Please also see our recommendations on Template Design in the myTXTL Manual.
+Please also see our recommendations on Template Design in the current myTXTL handbook.

 Most importantly, the excitation and emission wavelength should match the fluorescence properties of deGFP/eGFP (e.g. λEm 488 nm, λEx 535 nm).
 Other reader settings such as reading mode, integration time and gain value should be chosen under consideration of high well-to-well fluorescence reading reproducibility.